owenpriestley/owenpriestley.github.io/_portfolio/redgate/migrations.md

 [comment]: INTRODUCTION

+SQL Source Control is a tool that enables version control for databases in SQL Server Management Studio.
 I joined the SQL Source Control team to document the overhaul of the migrations feature in the software.

-Migration scripts are a particularly difficult feature to document, as each user approaches the task with a different mental model, and often has a different understanding of when and how to use the feature.
+Migrations is a particularly difficult feature to document, as each user approaches the task with a different mental model, and often has a different understanding of when and how to use the feature.
+I worked closely with the UX designer on the team to design and test workflows, and maintained a dialogue with users throughout the beta period.

 [comment]: SIMPLETALK BLOG POST